Dec 5, 2025

 a decrease in claims,

-an indirect reduction in their long-term contributions.
+an indirect reduction in their long-term premiums.

 The organization stresses the importance of ergonomic evaluation before integration.